-Supervising clinical (student) teachers is a complex task.
+Supervising clinical teachers is a complex task.
 In addition to visiting, observing, and conferencing with your candidates, you serve as a key liaison between the university, cooperating teachers and the assigned schools, which requires a mixture of administrative skills and "people" skills.
-The TCU College of Education not only asks that the TCU COE field supervisor is a skilled communicator, seminar teacher, mentor, and facilitator, but we also ask that supervisors deliver, monitor, and maintain documentation that can only be completed onsite by the clinical (student) teacher and the cooperating teacher(s).
+The TCU College of Education requires that the TCU COE field supervisor meets all TEA requirements, is an accomplished educator as shown by student learning, has three creditable years of experience, is a skilled communicator, seminar teacher, mentor, and facilitator, but we also ask that supervisors deliver, monitor, and maintain documentation that can only be completed on-site by the clinical teacher and the cooperating teacher(s).

-- Maintain professional credentials for the position of field supervisor (current TEA certificate and TEA Field Supervisor training) (TAC §228.35). - Provide a communication link between the TCU College of Education, campus administrator/principal and the cooperating teacher to clarify the goals and objectives for clinical teaching. - Communicate with clinical teacher candidate(s) and cooperating teacher(s) on a weekly basis via email, digital platform, and phone or group text. - Communicate any suggestions made by the cooperating teacher(s) to the appropriate personnel at TCU, College of Education. - Maintain communication with the administration at the cooperating school to enlist its assistance in the development and success of TCU, College of Education's educator preparation and clinical teaching programs.
+- Maintain professional credentials for the position of field supervisor (current TEA certificate, T-TESS Observer Training, and Field Supervisor training) (TAC §228). - Provide a communication link between the TCU College of Education, candidate, campus administrator/principal and the cooperating teacher to clarify the goals and objectives for clinical teaching.

+- Communicate with clinical teacher candidate(s) and cooperating teacher(s) on a weekly basis in person, via email, digital platform, and phone or group text. - Conduct structured guidance and regular ongoing support to assigned clinical teacher(s) - Maintain communication with the administration at the cooperating school to enlist its assistance in the development and success of TCU, College of Education's educator preparation and clinical teaching programs.